digitalcredentials/dcc-admin-dashboard/docs/GETTING_STARTED.md

 You'll need a server with a domain name to allow students to collect credentials.
 We use AWS for our test instance, but any will do, provided you can install Docker.

+**IMPORTANT**: We use an AWS t3.xlarge instance with 30Gigs of storage for our testing, but the dashboard has also been deployed to an AWS t2.medium instance.
+If you find that your server is hanging up when starting the dashboard, consider upgrading your instance.

 #### Docker

 You will need to have Docker running on your server.
 Docker provides [installation instructions](https://docs.docker.com/engine/install/) but you can typically also find online guides for your specific environment (e.g., AWS).